stomp/stomp-spec/src/stomp-specification-1.2.md

 ### CONNECT or STOMP Frame

-STOMP servers SHOULD handle a `STOMP` frame in the same manner as a `CONNECT` frame.
+STOMP servers MUST handle a `STOMP` frame in the same manner as a `CONNECT` frame.
 STOMP 1.2 clients SHOULD continue to use the `CONNECT` command to remain backward compatible with STOMP 1.0 servers.

-FIXME: see issue #49 and change text accordingly.

-Clients that use the `STOMP` frame instead of the `CONNECT` frame will only be able to connect to STOMP 1.1 servers but the advantage is that a protocol sniffer/discriminator will be able to differentiate the STOMP connection from an HTTP connection.
+Clients that use the `STOMP` frame instead of the `CONNECT` frame will only be able to connect to STOMP 1.2 servers but the advantage is that a protocol sniffer/discriminator will be able to differentiate the STOMP connection from an HTTP connection.